kingDevGit/drillerking/README.md

 1. Adding Multiplayer support
 Socket Command:
 *emit/on lonely
-   Create a room for dual mode.
+   emit: Create a room for dual mode.
-   return the room key
+   on: return the room key
-*on women(room)
+*emit/on women
+   emit: join a room with the room key
-   Receive when the room has two player ready.
+   on: Receive when the room has two player ready.

 *on Parallel(both)
    Receive every server tick when the game started.